A Primer on the Signature Method in Machine Learning: Theoretical Foundations

 where the second summation runs over all multi-indexes $(i_1,\ldots, i_k)$, $i_1,\ldots, i_k \in \{1,\ldots, d\}$, and $\lambda_{i_1,\ldots, i_k}$ are real numbers. \end{definition}

 A (non-commuting) formal polynomial is a formal power series for which only a finite number of coefficients $\lambda_{i_1,\ldots, i_k}$ are non-zero.
 The terms $e_{i_1}\ldots e_{i_k}$ are called monomials.
-The term corresponding to $k = 0$ is simply just a real number $\lambda_0$.
-The space of formal power series is often also called the \emph{tensor algebra} of $\R^d$.
+The term corresponding to $k = 0$ is simply a real number $\lambda_0$.
+The space of formal power series is also called the \emph{space of tensor series} over $\R^d$.
 We stress that the power series we consider are non-commutative; for example, the elements $e_1e_2$ and $e_2e_1$ are distinct.